 Will we be allowed entry to Sweden without having a resident permit card or UT (Uppehållstillstånd) card to present when it clearly says that we need to have this card upon arriving in Sweden?
 What if we got infected with Covid during our flight or travel?
 What if immigration decides not to allow us to leave the PH because of the increasing number of cases in Covid in the Philippines?
 Are all of our documents and requirements complete before our impending travel?
 How do we find an apartment ASAP when we’re not even sure if we’ll be allowed entry to Sweden at the last minute?
 The Swedish police has the final say if they’ll be admitting or denying entry, what if we got denied at entry point in Sweden?
 Would the risk all be worth it if we were denied of an entry? – lots of expenses paid like flight ticket, swab tests, visa applications, hotel and Airbnb accommodations… These are just some of the major and mind-boggling questions swirling in our heads as we embarked on this journey of our relocating to Sweden amidst the Covid-19 pandemic.
 But before I share our story, kindly read the disclaimer below.

 DISCLAIMER: Please don’t quote me on these.
 I’m just sharing all the things that we have experienced hoping that these would also shed light to all our fellow Filipinos who had the same situation as us.
 Please remember to always double-check with all the concerned government institutions for all the requirements that you need before flying and also please remember, they all make decisions on a case-by-case basis and that we all have unique situations.
-It really helps to do your own due diligence. =)
+What’s important is to ALWAYS BE HONEST & NEVER LIE ABOUT YOUR SITUATION.
+And it really helps to do your own due diligence. =)

 So Marc, my husband, was hired by a company based here in Sweden last March 2020 and they’ve hired Alfa Moving , a Scandinavian mobility services Swedish-based company to help us with our immigration papers.
 April 15, our Immigration Consultant sent us an email informing us that all our documents (both my husband and I) have been submitted to Migrationsverket and that the estimated processing time is 2-3 weeks for a decision (case specific and may vary).
 There was also one important reminder for us which was “Please note that you cannot be in Sweden while your application is being processed by the authorities.” and these were written in bold letters.
 On the email it also stated that, only Alfa Moving is to contact the Migrationsverket regarding our application since they’re a certified company with the Swedish Migration Agency and to also avoid any delays and complication in the process.
 We were assigned control or check numbers that we could use also to check on the status of our application on the Migrationsverket website.